-From a healthcare professional: I received a "presumptive positive screen" for congenital adrenal hyperplasia (CAH).
+From a healthcare professional: I received a "presumptive positive screen" for congenital adrenal hyperplasia.
 What does this mean?

 What should I do?

-You should check a basic metabolic panel to assess for hyponatremia, hyperkalemia, acidosis, and hypoglycemia, which can be associated with adrenal insufficiency and salt wasting.
+You should check a basic metabolic panel to assess for hyponatremia, hyperkalemia, acidosis and hypoglycemia, which can be associated with adrenal insufficiency and salt wasting.
 You should also check a plasma 17-hydroxyprogesterone level to confirm the diagnosis.
-You should send this sample to a clinical laboratory to obtain an accurate value rather than sending the sample again to the newborn screening lab.
+Send this sample to a clinical laboratory to obtain an accurate value rather than sending the sample again to the newborn screening lab.

 If the baby appears healthy and the basic metabolic panel is normal, do I need to do anything else?

 Infants with salt wasting CAH can appear normal and have normal electrolytes at birth.
 However, they can develop a salt-wasting crisis up to a few weeks after birth.
 Until the result for the plasma 17-hydroxyprogesterone level returns normal, the infant will need close clinical follow-up and monitoring of serum electrolytes.